|

 Game End

-If you give this game a try, let me know if you have any feedback or suggestions for improvement.
-I've only played this as a two player game but with enough cards, there is no reason that 3 or 4 people couldn't play at the same time.
+If you give this game a try, let me know what you think.
+I would appreciate feedback or suggestions for improvement.
+I've only played this as a two player game but with enough cards, there is no reason that it couldn't be a 3 or 4 person game.
 This was designed for junior high but could easily be adapted for older students learning additional exponent rules such as rational exponents.

 Comments are closed.